bananatron/gruup/worklist.md

+#WORKLIST BRUH

+#BUGS
+-/help should reflect admin immediatley without refresh
+- Removed users should get kicked immediately

 #TODO
 - Deal with dates
 - tab notifications
-- test can see private chat they aren't a part of

 - Hex update on keyup
-- Admin to grant admin access
-- Room creation / deletion
-- Store url in session so you can go to the right place
+- Store url in session so you can go to the right place X test can see private chat they aren't a part of
-- Removed users should get kicked immediately
+X Admin to grant admin access
+~ Room creation / deletion

 #General